-The George Town Landfill on Grand Cayman, known to some residents as 'Mount Trashmore', has started to undergo restoration and remediation as of this year.
-It is estimated that 2,000 tons of solid waste is added to the landfill each week.
-With each resident in Cayman adding around 2,775lbs of waste to the landfill each year, it is essential that we all strive to reduce, recycle, refuse, and reuse our waste.
+The George Town Landfill on Grand Cayman, known to some residents as 'Mount Trashmore', has started to undergo restoration and remediation as of 2021.
+However, it is essential that we all strive to reduce, recycle, refuse, and reuse our waste.

 All the major supermarkets on the Island now sell reusable woven shopping bags and charge 5¢ per plastic bag.
 They still offer plastic produce bags in the fruit and vegetable aisles and these are ending up in the landfill by the thousands.
-Boycott Styrofoam – it cannot be recycled and is one of the biggest culprits of ocean pollution.
-Say no to single-use plastics, such as shopping bags, plastic produce bags, plastic straws, utensils, and disposable coffee cups.
-Buy mesh produce bags for fruit and vegetable purchases, reusable coffee cups and glass/stainless steel straws.
-Reusable straws are available at Jessie’s Juice Bar, Foster’s, Kirk Home Centre and Kirk Market.
+Refuse Styrofoam as it cannot be recycled and is one of the biggest culprits of ocean pollution.
+Say no to single-use plastics, such as shopping bags, plastic produce bags, plastic straws, utensils and even disposable coffee cups.
+Buy mesh produce bags for fruit and vegetable purchases, reusable coffee cups and glass or stainless steel straws.
+Reusable straws are available at Bon Vivant, Foster’s and Kirk Home Centre.
 Reducing the amount of waste we personally generate ultimately reduces the amount of waste we send to the landfill.

 Recycling benefits the environment in a number of different ways.
 It reduces the amount of waste that is sent to landfills and conserves natural resources (such as water, timber and minerals).